SAP/spartacus-docs/_pages/dev/performance/core-web-vitals/largest-contentful-paint-cms-components.md

       switchMap((routerState) => {
         const semanticRoute = routerState?.state?.semanticRoute;

-        // Handle "SharedBanner" specially
-        if (componentData?.uid === 'SharedBanner') {
+        // Handle "SharedBanner" specially - mark it as LCP only on the homepage if (componentData?.uid === 'SharedBanner') {
           return of(
             semanticRoute === 'home' ?
 LcpPresence.HAS_LCP : LcpPresence.NO_LCP
           );
         }

-        // For other components, use the default logic return super.getLcpPresence(componentData);
+        // For other CMS components, use the default logic (which checks the configured `lcpCmsComponents`) return super.getLcpPresence(componentData);
       })
     );